 Black Rat Rattus rattus Introduced rats prey upon native birds and can cause considerable damage around buildings and gardens.
 Rat problems near dwellings can be minimized by tightly securing garbage and by avoiding the placement of

-Brown rat The Brown Rat (also called the Norway rat) Rattus norvegicus is globally widespread and costs primary industry hundreds of millions of dollars per year.
-It has caused or contributed to the extinction or range
+Brown Rat Rattus norvegicus The Brown Rat or Norway Rat is globally widespread and costs primary industry hundreds of millions of dollars per year.
+It has caused or contributed to the extinction or range reduction

 Bullfrog The bullfrog is a large brownish or greenish frog (up to eight inches) with a skin fold around the ear.
 Bullfrogs are invading Salt Spring Island, having escaped from frog farms in other communities

-This large grey or black tree squirrel was introduced to Vancouver Island in the1960s.and its range has been expanded by wildlife rehabilitation centers.
-It may pose a significant risk to Garry oak tree reproduction.
-To
+This large grey or black tree squirrel was introduced to Vancouver Island in the1960s and its range has been expanded by wildlife rehabilitation centers.
+It may pose a significant risk to Garry oak tree

 Reduced predation and hunting pressure have allowed deer populations to increase on Salt Spring Island far above natural levels.
 A recent study in the Gulf Islands showed that deer have over-browsed native vegetation and reduced the diversity and abundance of birds.